The Cleveland–Loretta Quagmire: Plot

 Lois tells Cleveland that Loretta wants him to express his feelings: that women sometimes want men to be strong and stand up for them.
-Peter then tries to get his friend to feel some passion by taking him to a wrestling match featuring Randy Savage, but it affects Peter much more than Cleveland.
-He then puts on a Quagmire mask and wrestles with Brian (who is unwillingly wearing a Loretta mask) on the ground.
+Peter then tries to get his friend to feel some passion by taking him to a wrestling match featuring Randy Savage, but it fails to work.
+He then puts on a Quagmire mask and wrestles with Brian, who is unwillingly wearing a Loretta mask, on the ground.
 This method finally yields results: Cleveland becomes angry and vows to attack Quagmire.

 Peter realizes that his plan has worked too well and tries to protect Quagmire by hiding him at Mayor West's mansion.
 West's lunacy soon proves too much even for Quagmire and he returns home and calls Cleveland to apologize.
 Cleveland appears and chases Quagmire around his house wielding a baseball bat.
 Despite finally having Quagmire cowering and at his mercy, Cleveland realizes that he is unable to hurt another living person, no matter how badly they have hurt him and Quagmire apologizes to Cleveland for sleeping with Loretta.
-After Peter brings Loretta over, she and Cleveland end their marriage via a divorce, with the latter believing that he deserves better.
+After Peter brings Loretta over, she and Cleveland angrily agree to divorce, with the latter asserting that he deserves better.

 Sometime afterwards at Quagmire's place, he and Cleveland decide to repair their broken friendship through a friendly sparring match in boxing.